fperazzi/proSR/README.md

 * [B100 - Martin et al. ICCV 2001](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/)
 * [Urban100 - Huang et al. CVPR 2015](https://sites.google.com/site/jbhuang0604/publications/struct_sr)

+A package containing all the above benchmark datasets was conveniently made available by the [EDSR](https://github.com/thstkdgus35/EDSR-PyTorch) colleagues: [benchmark.tar](https://cv.snu.ac.kr/research/EDSR/benchmark.tar)

 ### Pretrained Models
 We provide the following pretrained models:

-* [ProSR](https://www.dropbox.com/s/hlgunvtmkvylc4h/proSR.pth?dl=0) - This is the full size model that ranked 2nd and 4th place respectively in terms of PSNR and SSIM on the "Track 1" of the [NTIRE Super-Resolution Challenge 2018](https://competitions.codalab.org/competitions/18015).
+* [proSR](https://www.dropbox.com/s/hlgunvtmkvylc4h/proSR.pth?dl=0) - This is the full size model that ranked 2nd and 4th place respectively in terms of PSNR and SSIM on the "Track 1" of the [NTIRE Super-Resolution Challenge 2018](https://competitions.codalab.org/competitions/18015).
-* [ProSRs](https://www.dropbox.com/s/deww1i4liva717z/proSRs.pth?dl=0) - A lightweight version of ProSR.
+* [proSRs](https://www.dropbox.com/s/deww1i4liva717z/proSRs.pth?dl=0) - A lightweight version of ProSR.
 Best speed / accuracy tradeoff.
-* [ProSRGAN]() - ProSR trained with an adversarial loss.
+* [proSRGAN]() - ProSR trained with an adversarial loss.
 Lower PSNR but higher details.
-* [ProSR-NCL](...) - ProSRs trained without curriculum learning.
+* [proSR-NCL](...) - ProSRs trained without curriculum learning.
-* [ProSR+](...) - Same as ProSR, trained on DIV2K and Flick2K.
+* [proSR+](...) - Same as ProSR, trained on DIV2K and Flick2K.
-* [ProSRs+](https://www.dropbox.com/s/deww1i4liva717z/proSRs.pth?dl=0) - Same as ProSR, trained on DIV2K and Flick2K.
+* [proSRs+](https://www.dropbox.com/s/deww1i4liva717z/proSRs.pth?dl=0) - Same as ProSR, trained on DIV2K and Flick2K.
 ![](docs/figures/prosr-arch.jpg)

+The above models performs well across different upscaling ratios [2,4,8].
+However, best performance can be achived using scale specific models.
+These models are available in the same folder and are post-fixed with `_xSCALE` (e.g. `proSR_x8.pth`) to indicate at which regime perform best.

 ## Results
 Following wide-spread protocol, the quantitative results are obtained converting RGB images to YCbCr and evaluating the PSNR and SSIM on the Y channel only.
 Refer to `eval.py` for further details about the evaluation.